topo-gps/topo-gps-manual/en/extensions/height_extension.rst

 ~~~~~~~~~~~~~~~~~~~
 Especially when you are in the air, it might be of interest to get an estimate of the height with respect to the ground.
 The height from the GPS (altitude) is the height relative to the mean sea level.
 If you subtract the terrain height from that, you will get the height above the ground.
 If you tap on the position marker, you can view your current height above ground.

 If you have recorded a route, you can view the height above ground profile in the route details screen.
-If the route is aerial, the height above ground profile is already listed below the elevation profile.
-Else you can tap on the elevation profile to view the profile details, and then in the top of the screen, you can switch the profile view to height above ground.
+If the route is aerial, the height above ground profile is already listed below the terrain height profile.
+If not you can tap on the height profile to view the profile details, and then in the top of the screen, you can switch the profile view to height above ground.

 Technical details of the height extension